Fermented Hot Sauce Recipe

 - After adding the mash to the jar, press down your ferment to release all air bubbles trapped within the ingredients.
 These can cause mold to grow within your ferment, spoiling it.

-- Store the finished sauce in the refrigerator to avoid the bottles exploding as fermentation continues.
+- Store the finished sauce in the refrigerator to avoid the bottles building pressure as fermentation continues.
 Cold temperatures greatly slow the lacto-fermentation process.

 - It is normal to see bubbles forming a few days after the ferment forms (these are CO2 and are a good sign that fermentation has begun).